-The following shall be the standing committees of the Medical Staff: Executive, Credentials, Multi-Specialty Peer Review Committee, Bylaws, Nominating, Chair Review Committee and Practitioner Health.
+The following shall be the standing committees of the Medical Staff: Executive, Credentials, Multi-Specialty Peer Review Committee, Bylaws, Nominating, and Practitioner Health.
 A committee shall meet as often as necessary to fulfill its responsibilities.
 It shall maintain a permanent record of its proceedings and actions and shall report its findings and recommendations ultimately to the Executive Committee.
 The President of the Medical Staff may appoint additional ad hoc committees for specific purposes.
-Ad hoc committees will cease to meet when they have accomplished their appointed purpose or on a date set by the President of the Medical Staff and the CEO, or their designees, are ex officio members of all standing and ad hoc committees.
+Ad hoc committees will cease to meet when they have accomplished their appointed purpose or on a date set by the President of the Medical Staff when establishing the committee.
+The President of the Medical Staff and the PRESIDENT, or their designees, are ex officio members of all standing and ad hoc committees.